MerosCrypto/Meros/docs/Protocol/Syncing.md

 ### TransactionRequest

 `TransactionRequest` has a message length of 48 bytes; the Transaction's 48-byte hash.
 The expected response is a `Claim`, `Send`, or `Data` containing the requested Transaction.
-If a Mint has the requested hash, the syncer sends `DataMissing`.
+If a Mint has the requested hash, the syncee sends `DataMissing`.

 ### DataMissing